For newcomers to VR, there are two headsets that you’re most likely to have heard about — Meta Quest 2 and PSVR.

 Here’s our breakdown of how these headsets differ and why you would pick one over the other.

-The Quest 2 is one of the most versatile headsets available on the market.
-It’s Facebook’s most recent headset, released in late 2020, and features hardware that is modern, up-to-date, and (for the most part) industry-leading.
+The Meta Quest 2 (formerly known as Oculus Quest 2) is one of the most versatile headsets available on the market.
+It’s Meta’s (formerly Facebook) most recent headset, released in late 2020, and features hardware that is modern, up-to-date, and (for the most part) industry-leading.

-The real benefit of the Quest 2 is that for $299 you get a full standalone headset that works straight out of the box — no other equipment is required — making it fully wireless and standalone.
+The real benefit of the Quest 2 is that for $299 you get a full standalone headset that works straight out of the box — no other equipment is required — making it fully wireless and self-contained.
 It also has a selection of some of the best experiences and games on any platform.
-However, the big trade-off is that you need to log in to a Facebook account to use the headset; there’s no way around that.
+However, the big trade-off is that you need to log in to a Facebook account to use the headset — for now, at least.

 If you’re OK with that though, then the Quest 2 has some huge benefits.
 You can take it anywhere, use it anywhere, and let anyone else try the headset in a matter of seconds.
 The Quest 2 provides the least friction of any headset available at the moment.